tayjfox/fox-ui/README.md

 UI-Kitten was tightly coupled with the Eva Design System.
 While that gave us a neat way to create custom themes, it wasn't exactly friendly when you wanted to bring in third-party components.
 (Yes, custom mapping was a thing—but honestly, who had the time?)

-FoxUI takes a modern approach.
+kitsUI takes a modern approach.
 At its core, Tailwind gives you powerful, familiar theming options while keeping components flexible enough to play nice with whatever styling method you prefer—styled components, utility classes, or even an old-school stylesheet if that's your vibe.

-That flexibility also lets FoxUI step outside React Native.
+That flexibility also lets kitsUI step outside React Native.
 You can use it with other React frameworks like Next.js or Vite too (though fair warning: not every component is available there… yet).

-FoxUI also introduces a modular approach.
+kitsUI also introduces a modular approach.
 Pull in the full package, or cherry-pick just the components you need to keep your bundle light.

 And while the foundation would be (almost) completely rewritten, the goal is to make migration painless.
-With ```foxui-cli```, you can even convert your existing Eva themes into Tailwind-compatible ones*.
+With ```kitsui-cli```, you can even convert your existing Eva themes into Tailwind-compatible ones*.

 *Some manual tweaks may still be needed.